Have you stopped to think about how much of an adventure the artist’s life really is?

 God finally took a hand in matters.
 HE said “Enough dilly-dallying.
 You will fly.
 You will fly now.
 Off with you!” and He gave me a push I couldn’t ignore.

 Portrait work dropped off to nothing.
-But in its place came a regular gig with EmptyEasel, where I’m a near-weekly contributor.
+In its place came a regular gig with EmptyEasel, where I’m a near-weekly contributor.

-And other artists started coming to me, asking me to teach them what I know about colored pencils and oil painting.
+Then other artists started asking me to teach them what I know about colored pencils.
 Who would ever have foreseen that?
 I sure didn’t.

 I have no regrets.
 None of the things that followed each of the two previous job losses followed this one.
 Quite the contrary, I felt like I’d been freed from the chains of the nest and set on a course that is frightening, exhilarating, and challenging all at once.